Omo Baba Olowo

 On July 22, 2012, the album's launch concert was held at the Expo Hall of the Eko Hotel and Suites in Victoria Island, Lagos.
 Davido's father Adedeji Adeleke and Aliko Dangote attended the event.
-Other celebrities in attendance included D'banj, Ikechukwu, Naeto C, Toke Makinwa, Munachi, Sasha, Daddy Freeze, Adaure Achumba, Mo'Cheddah, DJ Xclusive, May D, Dayo Ephraim and Funke Akindele.
+Other celebrities who attended include D'banj, Naeto C, Toke Makinwa, Daddy Freeze, and Funke Akindele, among others.

+The album's lead single, "Back When", was released on May 7, 2011.
+It features a rap verse from Naeto C and was recorded on Old Kent Road in London.
+The music video for "Back When" was filmed in Nigeria by Clarence Peters and uploaded to YouTube on May 9, 2011.
+The album's second single, "Dami Duro", was released on October 30, 2011.
+Davido told Adeola Adeyemo of BellaNaija he was skeptical when he dropped the song.
+The music video for "Dami Duro" was directed in Lagos by Peters.